YUMEMl/supermassive-black-hole-simulator/README.md

 A native visualization of the supermassive black hole TON 618.
 The Windows build uses OpenGL 3.3, while the Linux build uses Vulkan and runs natively on Wayland or X11.

-[Download the latest Windows build](https://github.com/YUMEMl/supermassive-black-hole-simulator/releases/latest)
+[Download the latest Windows build](https://github.com/YUMEMl/supermassive-black-hole-simulator/releases/latest) VULKAN

-※Since virtually all current major GPUs—as well as those released within the last decade—from NVIDIA, AMD, and Intel support Vulkan, it should work.
+※Since virtually all current major GPUs—as well as those released within the last decade—from NVIDIA, AMD, and Intel support Vulkan, it should work.(It will launch if it supports Vulkan 1.1)

-## Run
+OpenGL
+The simulator will not launch on GPUs or drivers that do not support OpenGL 3.3.## Run

 ### Linux (Vulkan)